National Assembly (Nepal)

-The Rastriya Sabha (राष्ट्रिय सभा), officially known as the National Assembly, is the upper house of the Federal Parliament of Nepal, the lower house being the House of Representatives.
+The National Assembly (राष्ट्रिय सभा) is the upper house of the Federal Parliament of Nepal, the lower house being the House of Representatives.
 The composition and powers of the Assembly are established by Part 8 and 9 of the Constitution of Nepal.
-There are a total of 59 members: 8 members are elected from each of the seven provinces by an electoral college of each province, and three are appointed by the President on recommendation of the government.

-Members serve staggered six year terms such that the term of one-third members expires every two years.
+There are a total of 59 members in the Assembly: 8 members are elected from each of the seven provinces by an electoral college of each province, and three are appointed by the President on the recommendation of the government.
+Members serve staggered six-year terms, with one-third rotating out every two years.

 History

-The National Assembly was first provisioned by the "Constitution of the Kingdom of Nepal 1990", which replaced the old panchayat system of parliament with a bicameral parliament.
+The 1959 Constitution of Nepal established the Senate as the upper house of the first democratically elected parliament following the 1951 revolution.
+The parliament was inactive following the 1960 coup d'état and was replaced by the unicameral Rastriya Panchayat in 1962.
+After the 1990 revolution, the Constitution of 1990 replaced the Rastriya Panchayat with a bicameral parliament with the National Assembly as the upper house.
 The National Assembly under the 1990 Constitution was dissolved on 15 January 2007 and replaced by a unicameral Interim Legislature.
 Following two Constituent Assembly elections which also served as a unitary Legislature Parliament, the constitution, promulgated on 20 September 2015, provisioned for a National Assembly as the upper house of the federal parliament.

-Maha Sabha

-Mahasabha (महासभा) was the upper house of the bicameral parliament of the Kingdom of Nepal from 1959 to 1962.

-The Revolution of 1951 made the process to enact a new constitution, which was able to transfer all executive powers back to the Shah kings from Rana regime.
-King Mahendra was unable to resist the increasingly well-orchestrated political demands by the Nepali National Congress for a more democratic and representative government, and was forced to promulgate a new constitution.

-The Constitution of the Kingdom of Nepal, 1959 proclaimed on 12 February 1959, describes about Mahasabha (महासभा) as: "There shall be a Parliament which shall consist of His Majesty and two Houses, to be known respectively as the Senate (Maha Sabha) and the House of Representatives (Pratinidhi Sabha)" (Article No. 18, Constitution of the Kingdom of Nepal, 1959).

-The constitution of Kingdom of Nepal, 1959 lasted till 16 December 1962.
-On 16 December 1962, the new Constitution of Kingdom of Nepal, 1962 was proclaimed and the parliament of the Kingdom of Nepal became unicameral.
-Mahasabha couldn't continue more than two years.

-Rastriya Panchayat

-Rastriya Panchayat was a constitution introduce on December 16, 1962, by King Mahendra.
-A four-tier system of indirectly elected councils was established from the village to the national level.
-The Rastriya Panchayat declared Nepal a Hindu state.
-The people's movement of 1990 brought an end to absolute monarchy and Panchayat system.

-Membership
+Qualifications

 The qualifications for being a member of National Assembly are laid out in Article 87 of the constitution and the National Assembly Member Election Act, 2017: